LordRazen/convert-kunena-tophpbb/README.md

 If you wanna rerun everything, just start the cleanup.php once.
 However, the cleanup does not do a real truncate, the so the id counter will rise more and more.
 Since there might be data in the tables already (like in the users table), I recommend to restore the tables from above if you want a fresh restart of the migration.

+---

+If I could help you with your migration I would be happy if you value it with a little donation ;-)

+You can contact me here: razen.mailer@gmail.com

+Thx a lot ^^